-- Theme 2.1: Designing a business for the CCIs: preparing a business plan and pitching business - Theme 2.2: Product or Service from economic point of view.
-Economic Value.
-Product and service in arts.
-Cultural Value. - Theme 2.3: Market, Competition, Consumption and Branding in CCIs, including digital marketing - Theme 2.4: Business models, systems, partnerships - (Incubators, Clusters and Creative partnerships at the community and regional level) - Theme 2.5: Management: team and change management in the CCIs - (Specifics of the cultural and creative team) - Theme 2.6: Financing.
+- Theme 2.1: Designing a business for the CCIs: preparing a business plan and pitching business ideas - Theme 2.2: Towards value: Economic, Market and Cultural valuation of products and services in the CCIs - Theme 2.3: Market, Competition, Consumption and Branding in CCIs - Theme 2.4: Business system, models, partnerships - (Incubators, Clusters and Creative partnerships at the community and regional level) - Theme 2.5: Team management and change management in the CCIs

+(Specifics of the cultural and creative team.
+Similarities and differences for each partner country, represented in the project)

+Theme 2.6: Financing.
 Opportunities and Risks